Up, Up and Away into the Future!

 *

-Mary hired Frederick Augustus Tompson of Portland to design her new home.
-Mr. Tompson (1857-1919) was a prominent architect of his time well known for his design of dozens of houses, schools, churches and public buildings mostly in the greater Portland area.
+The Fuller Mansion was built in 1904 for Mary Isabelle (Linn) Fuller (1856-1933) following the untimely death of her husband Henry Clay Fuller (1854-1903) while he was President of the Linn Woolen Mill originally built by Mary’s father, Archibald Linn.
+Mary hired Frederick Augustus Tompson (1857-1919) of Portland to design her new home.
+Mr. Tompson was a prominent architect of his time well known for his designs of dozens of houses, schools, churches and public buildings in the greater Portland area.

 A complete set of the original architectural blueprints drawn by Frederick A. Tompson were discovered at the house and presented to the Hartland Historical Society following our acquisition of the property.
-All 23 pages of blueprints have since been digitized by historical society member Randy Butler for our archives to print and eventually display selected framed copies for public viewing.
+All 23 pages of blueprints have since been digitized by historical society member Randy Butler and printed for our archives to eventually display selected framed copies for public viewing.

 1st Floor Plan by Frederick A. Tompson for Mary I. Fuller’s New Residence